pillar-markup/pillar/README.md

 #### Installing `LaTeX` on Windows

 Install a `LaTeX` distribution such as [MiKTeX](https://miktex.org/) and install the dependencies specified below using the provided package manager.
+For `MiKTeX`, a perl script environment (e.g. [Strawberry Perl](https://strawberryperl.com)) must be provided separately.
 Then, make sure the bin directory is in your PATH environment variable.
-For example this could be the following value:
+For example this could be the following value: `C:\Users\username\AppData\Local\Programs\MiKTeX\miktex\bin\x64\`.

 #### Tailored installation (for non-full lovers)
 Producing pdf documents with Pillar requires a `LaTeX` installation with certain packages.